An Easy Step-by-Step Guide to Making Kimchi That's So Easy, Anyone Could Do It

 Step 1: Prep the Cabbage

-Chop the Napa cabbage into 1-inch pieces (or, if you prefer smaller pieces, try shredding or cutting the cabbage smaller) and place it in a large bowl.
+Rinse the cabbage thoroughly and then chop it into 1-inch pieces (or, if you prefer smaller pieces, try shredding or cutting the cabbage smaller) and place it in a large bowl.
 Combine the cabbage and salt in a large bowl and mix.
 Add enough water to cover the cabbage.

 Step 2: Ferment the Cabbage